I set up 1200 Swiss bank accounts. Here’s what I learned

 In this article, we’re diving deep into the world of Swiss banking: secrecy, security, and strategies for opening an account.
 I’m the CEO of Asset Protection Planners.
 I have been navigating the banking and company formation field for over three decades.
 We have set up at least 1,200 Swiss bank accounts for clients over these years.
 (For more information, you can also visit my YouTube channel called The Business Guy.)

 First of all, forget the Hollywood portrayals of secret agents and briefcases full of cash.
 Believe me, I’ve been there.
 It may be illustrated that way in the movies, but it doesn’t work like in the real world.
 Nowadays, it’s different.
-Sure, some bad guys might slip through the cracks every now.
+Sure, some bad guys might slip through the cracks every now and then.
 But they do in banks in other countries as well.
 The bottom line is that the Swiss are very strict about who they accept and who they reject.
 Legal compliance is the key.
 They work hard to keep the good guys in and the bad guys out.

 That aside, Swiss bank accounts are accessible to a wider audience than you might think.
 Plus, the process can be surprisingly straightforward.
 Even with my personal experience of having multiple Swiss accounts, let me assure you, it’s not that different from having a local account.